netanel1431/Word-Break-Problem/README.md

 return: dic that include all the words that appear in the attachments file + the longest word length in a dictionary we create a Counter array of all the words from that book to be our local dictionary

+The main file in the project, gives a solution to the word break problem, any string of characters that is entered as input, it will try to decompose the string into a proper sentence in the English language.